TejaswiniJayaram/Hello-World/README.md

              Output:
                 - If an IP address is returned then you are on active server.
 Do not proceed with an active server.
                 - If it's not primary, then proceed with next step.

+     d.
+GitClone the repo and run the pre-check script

+      - In Case of Failures Create the Log files & Investigate the logs